-To ensure reliability in a live on-air broadcast environment, we recommend that only have chosen to standardise on one make of commercially available Gigabit switch.
-We recommend HP ProCurve switches because of their reputation for reliability; their high throughput (packets per second); their lifetime warranty; the availability of PSU redundancy; their hot-swappable modules and connections; their flexibility in offering a variety of fibre connections; and their management capabilities.
+To ensure reliability in a live on-air broadcast environment, Calrec has chosen to standardise on one make of commercially available Gigabit switch.
+We recommend HP ProCurve switches because of their reputation for reliability, their high throughput (packets per second), their lifetime warranty, the availability of PSU redundancy, their hotchangeable modules and connections, their flexibility in offering a variety of fiber connections; and their management capabilities.